 Personal Social and Emotional development ( Prime Area) relates to development in areas such as interaction, resilience, managing feelings, emotions and self regulating behaviours.
 It supports growing independence and social skills such as sharing and taking turns.

 Communication, language and literacy ( Prime area) relates to verbal and non-verbal communication, early reading and writing.
-Again language development is a major growth area for children in the first years, it is vital for opening up access to other areas of learning and for making their own needs and wants made known to others.
-It links closely to Personal, social and emotional areas of learning as language is a skill used to share and to identify feelings, wants and emotions.
+Again language development is a major growth area for children in the first years, it is vital for accessing other areas of learning and for making their own needs and wants made known to others.
+It links closely to Personal, Social and Emotional areas of learning as language is a skill used to share and to identify feelings, wants and emotions.
 We have provided communication friendly spaces both indoors and outdoors, children will also participate in daily story, singing and discussion times.

 The three Prime Areas are interlinked and support each other, they are directly linked to all others of development and will develop at different rates for every child.

 Mathematics relates to number, space, shape and measure, these develop with time and experience of hands on activities as concepts are learned.